 Next Steps#

-Congratulations you’ve got CE.SDK up and running.
+Congratulations!
+You’ve got CE.SDK up and running.
 Get to know the SDK and dive into the next steps, when you’re ready: